-The Company proposes the election of Paul B. Toms, Jr., W. Christopher Beeler, Jr., Paulette Garafalo, Tonya H. Jackson, E. Larry Ryder, Ellen C. Taaffe and Henry G. Williamson, Jr. to hold office until the next Annual Meeting of Shareholders is held and their successors are elected.
+The Company proposes the election of W. Christopher Beeler, Jr., Maria C. Duey, Paulette Garafalo, Christopher L. Henson, Jeremy R. Hoff, Tonya H. Jackson, and Ellen C. Taaffe to hold office until the next Annual Meeting of Shareholders is held and their successors are elected.
 Each director nominee has consented to being named as a nominee for election at the Annual Meeting.
-The Board of Directors of the Company presently consists of eight directors whose terms expire at the time of the 2020 Annual Meeting upon election of their successors.
-John L. Gregory, III, a director since 1988, is not standing for election.
-Mr. Gregory's decision not to stand for re-election was not a result of any disagreement with other Board members or with management.
-Consequently, as of immediately prior to the 2020 Annual Meeting, the Company's board has fixed the number of directors at seven (7) directors.
+The Board of Directors of the Company presently consists of these seven directors whose terms expire at the time of the 2024 Annual Meeting upon election of their successors.

 The shares represented by proxies will be voted as specified by the shareholder.
-If the shareholder returns a properly executed proxy card but does not specify his or her choice, the shares will be voted in favor of the election of the nominees listed on the proxy card.
+If the shareholder returns a properly executed proxy card but does not specify their choice, the shares will be voted in favor of the election of the nominees listed on the proxy card.
 If any nominee should not continue to be available for election, the shares represented by those proxies will be voted for the election of such other person as the Board of Directors may recommend.
 As of the date of this proxy statement, the Board of Directors has no reason to believe that any of the nominees named below will be unable or unwilling to serve.
-Information regarding each nominee follows.